chiefbiiko/bwt/README.md

  * secretKey is the 32-byte secret key.
  * publicKey is the 32-byte public key.
  * kid is a 16-byte key identifer for the public key.
- *
- * Any of the above properties can either be buffers or base64 strings.
  */
 export interface KeyPair {
-  secretKey: string | Uint8Array;
+  secretKey: Uint8Array;
-  publicKey: string | Uint8Array;
+  publicKey: Uint8Array;
-  kid: string | Uint8Array;
+  kid: Uint8Array;
 }

 /**
  * BWT public key of a peer.
  *
  * publicKey is the 32-byte public key.
- * kid is a 16-byte key identifier for the public key.
+ * kid is a 16-byte key identifer for the public key.
- * name can be an arbitrarily encoded string or a buffer.
+ * name can be an arbitrarily encoded string.
- *
- * publicKey and kid can either be buffers or base64 strings.
  */
 export interface PeerPublicKey {
-  publicKey: string | Uint8Array;
+  publicKey: Uint8Array;
-  kid: string | Uint8Array;
+  kid: Uint8Array;
-  name?: string | Uint8Array;
+  name?: string;
 }

-/** Supported BWT versions. */
-export const SUPPORTED_VERSIONS: Set<string> = new Set<string>(["BWTv0"]);

-/** Maximum allowed number of characters of a token. */ export const MAX_TOKEN_CHARS: number = 4096;

-/** Byte length of a Curve25519 secret key. */
-export const SECRET_KEY_BYTES: number = 32;

-/** Byte length of a Curve25519 public key. */
-export const PUBLIC_KEY_BYTES: number = 32;
 ```

 ### Core Callables

-#### `generateKeyPair(outputEncoding?: string): KeyPair`
+#### `generateKeyPair(): KeyPair`

 Generates a new keypair.

-`outputEncoding` can be set to `"base64"`.
-By default, keys are plain `Uint8Array`s.

-#### `createStringify(ownSecretKey: string | Uint8Array, defaultPeerPublicKey?: PeerPublicKey): Stringify`
+#### `createStringify(ownSecretKey: Uint8Array, peerPublicKey: PeerPublicKey): Stringify`

 Creates a stringify function.

 `ownSecretKey` is the secret key of the keypair of the issuing party.

-Can be passed as a base64 string. `defaultPeerPublicKey` can be the peer public key object of a party that the to-be-generated tokens are meant for.
-If provided, it will be used as a default, i.e. when `Stringify` invocations do not receive a peer public key.
+`peerPublicKey` must be the peer public key object of the party that the to-be-generated tokens are meant for.

+`createStringify` mutates, zeroes the secret key buffer after computing the shared secret with the indicated peer in order to protect against attacks targeting strayman memory.
+Just be aware that `createStringify` clears `ownSecretKey`.

-#### `createParse(ownSecretKey: string | Uint8Array, ...defaultPeerPublicKeys: PeerPublicKey[]): Parse`
+#### `createParse(ownSecretKey: Uint8Array, ...peerPublicKeys: PeerPublicKey[]): Parse`

 Creates a parse function.

-`ownSecretKey` is the secret key of the keypair of the party that is going to parse and verify tokens.
-Can be passed as a base64 string. `defaultPeerPublicKeys` can be an array of peer public key objects to be used for verification of incoming tokens.
-If any are specified these will be used as a default, i.e. when `Parse` invocations do not receive any peer public keys to verify against.
+`ownSecretKey` is the secret key of the keypair of the party that is going to parse and verify tokens. `peerPublicKeys` must be a non-empty list of peer public key objects to be used for verification of incoming tokens.

+`createParse` mutates, zeroes the secret key buffer after computing the shared secret with the indicated peer in order to protect against attacks targeting strayman memory.
+Just be aware that `createParse` clears `ownSecretKey`.

-#### `stringify(header: Header, body: Body, peerPublicKey?: PeerPublicKey): string`
+#### `stringify(header: Header, body: Body): string`

 Stringifies a token.

 `header` must contain four props:

-+ `typ` set to one of the `bwt.Typ` enum variants or their string representations, e.g. "BWTv0"
++ `typ` set to one of the `Typ` enum variants, currently that is `Typ.BWTv0` only

 + `iat` a millisecond timestamp indicating the current time

 + `exp` a millisecond timestamp indicating the expiry of the token

-+ `kid` a base64 string or a binary of 16 bytes, the public key identifier of the issuing party
++ `kid` a binary of 16 bytes, the public key identifier of the issuing party

-The above implies that every `BWT` token must expire.
+The above implies that every `BWT` token must expire. `exp` must be greater than `iat`.

 `body` must be an object.
 Apart from that it can contain any type of fields.

-`peerPublicKey` can be specified to override a default peer public key and address a token to a specific party.
+Nonetheless, make sure not to bloat the body as `stringify` will return `null` if a generated token exceeds 4KiB.

 In case of invalid inputs or any other exceptions `stringify` returns `null`, otherwise a `BWT` token.

-#### `parse(token: string, ...peerPublicKeys: PeerPublicKey[]): Contents`
+#### `parse(token: string): Contents`

 Parses a token.

-If `peerPublicKeys` consists of at least one peer public key, it takes precedence and any default peer public keys possibly passed when creating the parse function are ignored for verification of the `token`.

 In case of invalid inputs, exceptions, corrupt or forged tokens `parse` returns `null`, otherwise a `BWT` header and body.

-Besides format and cryptographic validation `parse` verifies that the `iat` and `exp` claims are unsigned integers, and `iat <= Date.now() < exp`.
+Besides format and cryptographic validation `parse` verifies that the `iat` and `exp` header claims are unsigned integers, `iat <= Date.now() < exp`, and that the total token size does not exceed 4KiB.

 ## Dear Reviewers